 ABOUT DANDELI WILDLIFE SANCTUARY

-Experience all the sights and sounds of the lush forests of Dandeli with a wildlife safari.
-Travel by jeep with experienced guides who will take you on the adventure of a lifetime, and delve deep into the natural habitat of wild animals, exotic birds and unusual reptiles.
+Experience all the sights and sounds of the lush forests of Dandeli on a wildlife safari.
+Travel by jeep with experienced guides who will take you on the adventure of a lifetime and delve deep into the natural habitat of wild animals, exotic birds, and unusual reptiles.

-Travel through beautiful wooded trails and appreciate the rich diversity of plant and animal life as the colours, scents and textures of this extraordinary landscape unfold before you.
+Travel through beautiful wooded trails and appreciate the rich diversity of plant and animal life as this extraordinary landscape's colours, scents and textures unfold before you.

-For adventure aficionados, Dandeli provides a perfect holiday destination or a weekend getaway.
-From white-water rafting in Kali river to mountain biking in the hilly terrains to even spotting tigers as well as rare species of birds, Dandeli has it all to appease you in the lap of nature.
+For adventure aficionados, Dandeli provides a perfect holiday destination or weekend getaway.
+From white-water rafting in the Kali River to mountain biking in the hilly terrains to spotting tigers and rare species of birds, Dandeli has it all to appease you in the lap of nature.

 SOME OF THE MORE UNUSUAL MAMMALS TO LOOK OUT FOR IN THE DANDELI WILDLIFE SANCTUARY

-Sloth Bears are pretty odd looking creatures, they have no upper incisor teeth but have a very long tongue and they just love termites - love eating them, that is!
+Sloth Bears are odd-looking creatures with no upper incisor teeth but a very long tongue and love termites.
+They love eating them, that is!
 The long tongue and lack of upper incisors help them to suck as many termites into their mouths as possible.

-They have feet which turn inwards and long claws which they use to dig at termite hills.
-They also eat other insects, birds' eggs and honey, and they have been spotted shaking trees and climbing them to get fruit.
+They have feet that turn inwards and long claws that they use to dig at termite hills.
+They also eat other insects, birds' eggs and honey and have been spotted shaking trees and climbing them to get fruit.

-Barking Deer live quietly in the sanctuary, you would hardly know they are there, apart from their call which sounds like a dog.
-If you are rowing down the Kali river and think you hear a dog barking - think again!
-Barking deer are solitary and timid, more usually spotted alone or in a pair than in a group.
+Barking Deer live quietly in the sanctuary; you would hardly know they are there, apart from their call, which sounds like a dog.
+If you are rowing down the Kali River and think you hear a dog barking - think again!
+Barking Deer are solitary and timid, usually spotted alone or in pairs rather than in a group.
 Be patient (and quiet) if you want to photograph one.

-The Indian Pangolin is an amazing ant-eating creature, with overlapping scales which make it look like a Medieval knight in armour!
+The Indian Pangolin is an amazing ant-eating creature.
+Its overlapping scales make it look like a Medieval knight in armour!
 These unusual scales are made up of hundreds of tiny hairs compressed together.

-Like the Sloth Bear, the Pangolin likes to snack on termites and ants and has long claws which it uses to dig them up.
-When it comes to defending itself from tigers and other predators, the Pangolin curls up into a ball, letting it's scales protect it.
+Like the Sloth Bear,the Pangolin likes to snack on termites and ants and has long claws to dig them up.
+When defending itself from tigers and predators, the Pangolin curls up into a ball, letting its scales protect it.

-The Malabar Giant Squirrel or Ratufa Indica is roughly the size of a small dog, with it's tail about the same length as it's body.
-It is very shy and, if it senses danger, it will flatten itself on a tree branch and blend in with the foliage.
-Although predominantly black, colouring can range through mixed red to black and off-white.
-Keep still and train your eyes on the nearest tree to spot one of these creatures.
+The Malabar Giant Squirrel or Ratufa Indicais roughly the size of a small dog, with its tail about the same length as its body.
+It is very shy, and if it senses danger, it will flatten itself on a tree branch and blend in with the foliage.
+Although predominantly black, colouring can range from mixed red to black and off-white.
+Keep still and focus on the nearest tree to spot one of these creatures.

 LOCAL FLORA AND FAUNA AND WHY DANDELI IS A BIRD SPOTTER'S PARADISE

-Some of the birds which inhabit the area are the Great Pied Hornbill, Blue-Throated Barbet, Peregrine falcon and the curious-looking Malabar Pied Hornbill.
-This bird is quite large and has a yellow beak with a hard, helmet-like bump on top, called a 'casque'.
+The Great Pied Hornbill, Blue-Throated Barbet, Peregrine falcon and the curious-looking Malabar Pied Hornbill are some birds that inhabit the area.
+This bird is quite large and has a yellow beak with a hard, helmet-like bump on top called a 'casque'.

-The city also houses a large number of migrant workers from all over India.
-Migrants from north Indian states of Uttar Pradesh, Bihar, Rajasthan and Madhya Pradesh moved to this industrial town to look for a livelihood as this quaint town is known for paper mills.
-Besides Kannada, Hindi, Marathi and Konkani are also widely spoken in Dandeli.
-No wonder then, many term the city a "Mini India".
+The city also houses many migrant workers from all over India.
+Migrants from the north Indian states of Uttar Pradesh, Bihar, Rajasthan, and Madhya Pradesh moved to this industrial town to look for a livelihood, as this quaint town is known for paper mills.
+Kannada, Hindi, Marathi, and Konkani are also widely spoken in Dandeli.
+No wonder many term the city a "Mini India."

-Besides the forest and adventure activities, there are several historical monuments and religious spots including the Ulavi temple, the SupaHhydraulic Dam, historical caves of Kavla and Syntheri Rocks.
+Besides the forest and adventure activities, several historical monuments and religious spots include the Ulavi temple, the SupaHhydraulic Dam, and the historical caves of Kavla and Syntheri Rocks.
 Don't wait and get all these counted in your unforgettable memories forever.

 HERE ARE OVER 200 SPECIES OF BIRDS IN AND AROUND DANDELI, INCLUDING: